-This synthesis has seeded is more than just a unique sound though.
-It’s a different world she’s created, fueled by her muti-sensory synesthesia.
+What this synthesis has created is more than just a unique sound though.
+It’s a different world, fueled by her muti-sensory synesthesia.
 Each song takes on a color, a feel, a smell and even a number to Eilish.
 Upon kicking off the launch of her debut album, Billie and Spotify created an immersive experience in downtown Los Angeles which guides you through the album with 14 rooms dedicated to each track, featuring the sounds, smells, colors that Billie imagined composing each.
 It’s essentially a look into the mind of Billie Eilish.

 And what a story it is.
 With “When We All Fall Asleep, Where Do We Go?,” Eilish has imagined a universe of her own making — a place that exists entirely within the miniature aural world of her LP.
 To say that her album possesses its own atmosphere — its own flora and fauna, even — is an understatement.
 “When We All Fall Asleep, Where Do We Go?” is like no place you’ve ever been before.
 Why?
 Because Eilish hadn’t invented it yet. (“Billie Eilish is the new pop intelligentsia” – Kenneth Womack: author of the life and work of Beatles producer George Martin; and Dean of the School of Humanities and Social Sciences at Monmouth University.)